Policy Section 2

 All information concerning donors or prospective donors, including their names, names of beneficiaries, amounts of gifts, financial position, size of estate, etc., shall be kept strictly confidential by the MSU Foundation and its authorized personnel.

-Donors often wish to make a donation to the University or to the Foundation of equipment, supplies, securities, or other assets.
+Donors often wish to make a donation to Murray State University (University) or to Murray State University Foundation, Inc. (Foundation) of equipment, supplies, securities, or other assets.
 The following policy is adopted to ensure that the acceptance of the donation is in the best interest of the Foundation or University and to ensure compliance with Internal Revenue Service Regulations:

 - Donations of assets (other than money or publicly traded securities) in excess of $5,000 must be accompanied by an independent third party appraisal.